nitrictech/docs/docs/comparison/aws-sam.md

 AWS Serverless Application Model (SAM) is an abstraction layer for CloudFormation that makes it simpler to write serverless applications in AWS.
 The SAM CLI enables local development and testing that closely resembles a Lambda environment.

 Both AWS SAM and Nitric try solve the problem of infrastructure as code to simplify serverless application development.
 However, there are some major differences in the building and configuration of the two frameworks.

 ## TLDR

 The major differences with SAM are:

 - Only supports AWS.
-- Configuration is defined in a separate YAML file.
+- Configuration is defined in a separate yaml file.
 - Transpiles to CloudFormation.
 - Does not support queues, secrets, buckets, or schedules without writing extensions in CloudFormation configuration.
 - Although SAM is open source, CloudFormation is not.